Sandra Haydee Giroux

 Who is a Certified Court Interpreter?

-Certified court interpreters are trained professionals who ensure fairness in court by facilitating communication between English-speaking judges and defendants with limited English proficiency.
-They must be fluent in English and another language, pass rigorous exams, meet state requirements, and uphold a strict code of ethics.
-It's a rewarding career rooted in language, accuracy, and justice.
+Certified court interpreters are trained professionals who play a crucial role in the judicial system.
+They ensure justice and fairness by bridging communication gaps between English-speaking judges and defendants with limited English proficiency.
+Meeting court interpreter requirements involves fluency in English and another language, passing rigorous exams, and adhering to a strict code of ethics.
+Linguamia provides comprehensive mentorship and resources to help you meet these standards and excel in this rewarding career centered on language, accuracy, and justice.

 PDF and Paperback formats are available under the Linguamia Press menu